HouseTrip/guignol/README.md

   The keypair to deploy to this instance.
 Default to not deploying any for security reasons (meaning you probably won't be able to log in if unset, depending on the AMI you're using).

 - `:security_group_ids`
-  A list of security gourps you want your instance to be a member of.
+  A list of security groups you want your instance to be a member of.

 - `:user_data`
   A script to run when an instance is created.